 It applies to taxpayers above a certain modified adjusted gross income (MAGI) threshold who have unearned income including investment income, such as:

-Who's subject to the Medicare surtax?
+Other types of income subject to the Medicare surtax

 How is the tax calculated?